Back to Blog

 I hate cloud dependencies.
 I especially hate when companies like Chamberlain (LiftMaster) lock down their hardware with "Security+ 2.0" encryption to force you into their MyQ cloud ecosystem.

-The Trojan Horse: LiftMaster 883LMW
+The Hardware Bridge: LiftMaster 883LMW

 • LiftMaster 883LMW: The sacrificial button.

-The Hack
+The Build

+Taking two strands of wire, I soldered them directly to the legs of the push button.
 Effectively, I created a parallel switch.
-If I touch these two wires together, the board thinks the button was pushed, and it sends the encrypted "Open" command to the garage motor.
+If I touch these two newly soldered wires together, the board thinks a human pushed the button, and it faithfully sends the encrypted "Open" command down the line to the garage motor.

 The Wiring

-I ran the wires from my modified 883LMW to the Relay 1 terminals on the Zooz ZEN17.
+I ran the wires from my modified 883LMW directly to the Relay 1 terminals on the Zooz ZEN17.

 Why This Wins